cambridge-ceu/csd3/systems/setup.md

     This is somewhat overshooting, which will be appropriate if a lot of R packages are also installed.

-    Overall, these appear to be outdated if other R packages are called unless they are also installed.
     In fact, `dyn.load("peer.so")` gives no error so advtange has been taken to make it available.
 Closely related is the OUTRIDER package, which demonstrates how to implement similar model, see, `vigette("OUTRIDER")`.